-It is traditional to use the same verbs as with counting number-phrases and decimal number-phrases, that is: <, >, =, and \leq , \geq .
+It is traditional to use the same verbs as with counting number-phrases and decimal number-phrases, that is: $\langle , \rangle =$, and $\leq \geq$.

-- a.
-There are two cases depending on the signs of the two signed number-phrases: - When the signs of the two signed number-phrases are the same - any two positive number-phrases algebra-compare the same way as their sizes compare because 365.75 > 219.28.
+a.
+There are two cases depending on the signs of the two signed number-phrases:

+- When the signs of the two signed number-phrases are the same - any two positive number-phrases algebra-compare the same way as their sizes compare algebra-more-than algebra-less-than is-left-of is-right-of because 365.75 > 219.28.